hmenorjr/hmenorjr/README.md

 Small web applications that would help a community, open-source and bug bounty.

 ### Contact 📫
-Other than email, you can reach me through [Twitter](https://twitter.com/hmenorjr) and [LinkedIn](https://www.linkedin.com/in/hmenorjr).
+If it's a personal one don't use my company email, you can reach me through [Twitter](https://twitter.com/hmenorjr) and [LinkedIn](https://www.linkedin.com/in/hmenorjr).

 ### Fun Fact ⚡
-I'm a Facebook game streamer, PH Stock Trader 📈📉 and athlete (🏀  and 🏂)
+I'm a game streamer, PH Stock Trader 📈📉 and athlete (🏀  and 🏂)

 <!---
 hermen-paf/hermen-paf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.